Tucker Finds Duckworth ‘Unimpressive.’ So Who Does He Find ‘Impressive’?

 - Vladimir Putin, for “playing ice hockey at whatever age he is.”

-- Providence’s Mayor Luke Bronin, who, according to Carlson, “seems” to suck less than the usual Democratic mayors.
+- Hartford’s Mayor Luke Bronin, who, according to Carlson, “seems” to suck less than the usual Democratic mayors.

 - Madeleine Albright, “impressive” by being a “great bureaucrat.”